thekofimensah/bestlist-vitara/README.md

 AI analysis stopped popup is so ugly

 Can't get the keyboard to act native, only when a popup with a native look comes, but that's no bueno

+Expected behaviors:
+So when the drag to refresh functionality appears, every element on the page should be refreshed.